millenko/Shark-Attacks/README.md

 - GSAF Field Investigators
 - Don Nacho
 - Simi
+- Pedro (though we're still not sure if that's a real person or AI)

 ### P.S. : No 🦈 was harmed in creating this analysis.